sparkflows/sparkflows-docs/docs/aws/aws-iam-assume-role/assume-role-configuration.rst

 2. Create inline Policy

-Create inline policy which have access of s3 policy to access the different buckets say ''assume-role-bucket1'' & ''assume-role-bucket2'' and attach to the role.
+Create an ''inline policy'' which have access of s3 policy to access the different buckets say ''assume-role-bucket1'' & ''assume-role-bucket2'' and attach to the role.

 ::